softwarefactory-project/sf-docs/docs/user/resources_user.rst

         acl: ichiban-dev-acl

-To define a specific configuration for a repository (a project in the Zuul terminology), for instance, a *source-repositorie* can be defined as a *config-project*:
+To define a specific configuration for a repository (a project in the Zuul terminology), for instance, a *source-repository* can be defined as a *config-project*:

 .. code-block:: yaml